vda-lab/vda-lab.github.io/jobs.md

 ### How to apply

 For more information regarding this function and to apply, please go to [https://www.uhasselt.be/vacancies_detail?taal=04&vacid=1864](https://www.uhasselt.be/vacancies_detail?taal=04&vacid=1864).

-{% comment %}

-We don't have specific open positions available at the moment.
-However, we do welcome inquiries regarding PhD or postdoc research if these address major questions in visual data analysis (e.g. visual design, computational or perceptual scalability, interaction with the expert user).
-In case of a good fit we can apply for specific funding for this.

 ## :: Scientific programmer in data visualisation ::